chrilves/chrilves.github.io/hugo-dev/content/posts/gadts_intro.md

   }
 ```

-As you can see in `getNthElement` must returns a value of type `A` but the case `MyByte` returns a `Boolean`.
+As you can see `getNthElement` must returns a value of type `A` but the case `MyByte` returns a `Boolean`.
 It means *Scala* is aware that in this case `A` is actually *Boolean*.
 Likewise in the case `MyString`, *Scala* knowns that the only possible concrete type for `A` is `Character` so it accepts we return one. *Scala* is (most of the time) able to guess, depending on the case, what are the constraints on `A`.
-This is all the magic behind GADTs: specialized constructors like in *object-oriented-with-generics* programming and closed types (i.e. with a fixed number of cases that we can not extend) on which we can pattern-match like in usual *functional* programming.
+This is all the magic behind GADTs: specialized constructors like in *object-oriented-with-generics* programming and closed types (i.e. with a fixed number of cases) on which we can pattern-match like in usual *functional* programming.

 How are *GADTs* useful?
 First of all, there are handy when you have a specialized constructor like in every day life *object-oriented* programming.
 It makes sense for a byte (resp. string) to be sequence of booleans (resp. characters) but not a sequence of anything.
 A prolific use of this is writing implicits in Scala as *GADTs*.
 This way we can pattern-match on the structure of the implicits to derive instances (see [this gist](https://gist.github.com/chrilves/c3db91813cfe693fa708a34f7a27795f) for more details).
 They are also very useful to encode properties on types.
 As i said above, not all types `Sequence[A]` have (non-null) values!
 There is no (non-null) value of type `Sequence[Unit]` or `Sequence[String]` etc but there are values of type `Sequence[Boolean]`, `Sequence[Character]` and `Sequence[Number]`.
-So if i give you value of type `Sequence[A]`, then you know `A` is either `Boolean`, `Character` or `Number`.
-If you don't believe me, try to call the function `guess` on a type `A` which neither `Boolean` nor `Character` nor `Number` without using `null`!
+So if i give you a value of type `Sequence[A]`, then you know `A` is either `Boolean`, `Character` or `Number`.
+If you don't believe me, try to call the function `guess` on a type `A` which is neither `Boolean` nor `Character` nor `Number` (without using `null`)!
 Let me give you some useful examples.

-The first one is restricting a generic type like in:
+The first one is restricting a generic type like in the code below.
+The *GADT* `IsIntOrString` forces `A` to be either `String` or `Int` in the function and the case class.

 ```scala
 sealed abstract class IsIntOrString[A]